-Franklin’s 34 online undergraduate majors include Business Management, Psychology, Criminal Justice, Health Sciences, Nursing, Public Relations, Emergency Management, and Cyber Security.
+Franklin University’s 34 online undergraduate majors include Business Management, Psychology, Criminal Justice, Health Sciences, Nursing, Public Relations, Emergency Management, and Cyber Security.
 On each major’s information page, the tab on the right side informs a visitor of whether that program is available in his or her state.
 Scrolling down the page reveals coursework, what each course teaches, careers available with that degree, the outlook for future job growth, and a link to program details.
-Franklin also offers nine online Master’s degrees and three online Doctorate degrees.
+Franklin also offers nine online master’s degrees and three online doctorate degrees.
+These include:

 College Choice Score: 67.02

 Average Net Price: $19,489